Juan Pablo Plata Figueroa: Books

 He won two Andiarios journalism awards in 2005 (for a website and for an interview with painter David Manzur) with the magazine La Movida Literaria and a CPB prize in 2006 with the collective journalistic weblog Generación Invisible.

 As a researcher, he made a proposal for classification of electronic literature under a literary subgenre called "Mortara", to name hybrid literary works that use previous existing and classified literary genres mix with sound, images, motion pictures, etc., either in print or in hypertext.
 He was editor in chief of the bilingual Rio Grande Review.
 In 2018 he published Arqueo de los días (Inventary of days) with Ibáñez Editores and Silver Editions.
 It was a non fiction personal anthology of journalism, with interviews (to Enrique Vila-Matas, Tryno Maldonado, Juan Villoro), with chronicles and profiles in Spanish.
 He was an editor of the literary horror magazine Léase a plena noche in Colombia.
 He currently works as a contributor to the magazine Crónica.

-In 2021, he published his first book of poetry entitled Occult Neon in which he pays tribute to themes of (metaliterature) and writers such as Stefan Zweig, Antonio Machado and Walter Benjamin.
+In 2021, he published his first book of poetry entitled Occult Neon in which he pays tribute to themes of (metaliterature) and writers such as Stefan Zweig, Antonio Machado and Walter Benjamin..
+Author of the short story book Love exists in Grupo Editorial Ibáñez, Asterión's Labyrinth Collection, 2025.